Two-dimensional fluids via matrix hydrodynamics

 Since $\operatorname{curl}\circ \nabla \equiv 0$, we obtain from Euler's equations \eqref{eq:euler} that $\omega$ fulfills the transport equation

-Further, since the first co-homology of the sphere is trivial, it follows from Hodge theory that the divergence free vector field $\mathbf v$ can be written $\mathbf v = \nabla^\bot \psi \equiv -J\nabla\psi$, where $\psi$ is the \emph{stream function}, unique up to a constant.
-Euler's equations \eqref{eq:euler} can now be written entirely in terms of the vorticity and stream functions
+Further, since the first co-homology of the sphere is trivial, it follows from Hodge theory that the divergence free vector field $\boldsymbol{v}$ can be written $\boldsymbol{v} = \nabla^\bot \psi \equiv -J\nabla\psi$, where $\psi$ is the \emph{stream function}, unique up to a constant.
+Euler's equations \eqref{eq:euler} is then formulated entirely in terms of the vorticity and stream functions

-We now demonstrate how to arrive at these equations from the point-of-view of symplectic geometry and Hamiltonian dynamics.
+Following Arnold~\cite{Ar1966} and Marsden and Weinstein~\cite{MaWe1983}, we now demonstrate how to arrive at these equations from the point-of-view of symplectic geometry and Hamiltonian dynamics.